HitenRai1905/Online-Voting-System-Using-NodeJs/README.md

-# online-voting-system-
+Steps to run the Code:
-using nodejs and mongodb
+- Using nodejs and mongodb
-Run the app.js file after downloading all the node modules and keep all the files in the same folder
+- Run the app.js file after downloading all the node modules
+- Keep all the files in the same folder